FranciscoWagnerManetti/MPI_Proteins/README.md

 # Protein Matching in Python using MPI
-This project highlights a program that finds matches of a specific pattern in protein sequences.
-It compares the performance of the matching algorithm using a serial (serial-proteins.py) and a parallel version (mpi-proteins.py) of the program.
+The goal of this project is to compare the performance of a serial and parallel protein matching algorithm, specifically highlighting the efficiency gains from parallelism..
 Through parallelism using MPI there was an observed speedup of 1.69 (Gustafson's law).

 Below is a sample output:
 <br><img src="https://github.com/user-attachments/assets/1233db56-1ce6-4035-81bc-f6aa30cf75af" width="600">